 Fr.
 Jenkins was appointed to the Association of Catholic Colleges and Universities board of directors in February 2006 and served through January 2012, when his term ended.
 He is a recipient of the Ellis Island Medal of Honor, awarded to those demonstrating outstanding qualities in their personal and professional lives, while maintaining the richness of their ethnic heritage.
 He was also the 2009 recipient of the American Irish Historical Society's Gold Medal, and in 2015 he received the Spirit of Francis National Award from Catholic Extension for supporting and encouraging future leaders of the Catholic Church throughout his career.

 Fr.
 Jenkins holds honorary degrees from Benedictine College (2006), the University of San Francisco (2010) and Aquinas College (2011).

-In 2015 the University’s Board of Trustees elected Fr.
-Jenkins to a third five-year term as president.
+In 2019 the University’s Board of Trustees elected Fr.
+Jenkins to a fourth five-year term as president.